 In 2013, we served 1,826 children, ranging in age from seven to 20-years-old.
 Of these children:

 - 84 percent identify as non-Caucasian

 - 42 percent are girls; 58 percent are boys

-- 76 percent either live in the surrounding City Heights or Oceanside community or qualify for the Federal Free and Reduced Lunch program at their schools
+- 72 percent of the members qualify for the Federal Free and Reduced Lunch program

 Our target population is the youth of City Heights.
 Home to a very large refugee population, this neighborhood is ethnically diverse with an estimated 34 dialects spoken within a five-mile radius of our facility.
 Besides language and cultural barriers, this area is also plagued with negative socioeconomic, academic, and crime statistics.
 The California Endowment reports the median income of a family in City Heights is $25,814 compared to San Diego County’s median income of $59,591.
 One hundred percent of the kids at our partner elementary and middle schools participate in the Federal Free and Reduced Lunch Program.